 The Real Cost of Solar Farms: Not Just Financial

 Let’s not forget the sheer cost of installing and maintaining solar farms.
 According to Bloomberg NEF, the upfront cost of solar farms in the UK is around £1 million per megawatt.
 With maintenance, land costs, and efficiency losses factored in, solar power quickly becomes an expensive venture for little return.
 And who foots the bill for these grand solar experiments?
-The taxpayer, of course.
+The taxpayer, of course, through billions of pounds of subsidies handed to landowners.
 The same taxpayer who is already struggling under the weight of rising energy bills, increased taxes, and Ed Miliband’s ill-conceived Net Zero madness.

 None of this is to say that solar energy should be abandoned entirely.
 There is a place for small-scale solar, such as rooftop panels, which can contribute to individual energy needs without swallowing up large amounts of land.
 But large-scale solar farms are a misguided solution in a country that is better suited to other forms of energy production, like offshore wind, nuclear power, and even hydroelectric projects.
-Reform UK is not against modernity, technology or green energy.
-We simply want a return of common sense in the UK’s energy policies.
+I am not against modernity, technology or green energy.
+I simply want a return of common sense in the UK’s energy policies.

 To achieve true energy security and efficiency, the UK should focus on a diversified energy mix that takes into account our geographical and climatic realities.
 Solar farms, with their inefficiency and land-use problems, should be relegated to a supporting role at best, not the centrepiece of a Net Zero policy driven more by radical ideology than practicality.